 Diagnostic viral testing for those with symptoms or who have come in contact with someone who has COVID-19 is a critical strategy for slowing the spread of the virus and preventing major outbreaks in schools because it can help identify those with active infections who then need to self-isolate.
 Schools should identify locations where students, staff, and families can be tested nearby and provide that information to everyone ahead of time.
 As testing capacity, speed, and accuracy improves, schools should consider more frequent testing as an approach to identify pre-symptomatic individuals.

-The CDC recommends a 2-5 day building dismissal to clean, disinfect, and contact trace in consultation with local health officials in the event there is a case in a school.
-This presents a massive disruption to learning, and, depending on the nature of the case and controls that are in place, schools can coordinate with local boards of health to determine if that is absolutely necessary in each instance.
-In addition, close contacts of the infected individual should stay at home for 14 days after their last interaction with that person.
+The transition to remote learning presents a massive disruption to learning, and, depending on the nature of the case and controls that are in place, schools should coordinate with local boards of health to determine if school closure is absolutely necessary in each instance.
+In addition, close contacts (defined in CDC guidance) of the infected individual should stay at home for 14 days after their last interaction with that person.